-Detoxification is a process most substance abusers go through before they can begin their full addiction treatment program.
-This program is usually performed separately from addiction treatment, especially if the individual is experiencing withdrawal symptoms that are severe, painful, or which otherwise make it difficult for the patient to focus on their recovery.
+Detoxification is a process that rids your body of drugs or alcohol.
+After misusing substances, most people must go through detox so they can begin a full addiction treatment program.
+Detox typically happens separately and before addiction treatment, especially if the individual is experiencing withdrawal symptoms that are severe, painful, or which otherwise make it difficult to focus on their recovery.

 What is Detoxification Treatment?